Updated April 25, 2023

 To make it easier to qualify for a mortgage, prepare your financial plan ahead of time!
 One option, to ensure you have enough documented income, is to write off fewer expenses in the two years leading up to your home purchase.
-Yes, this may mean you pay more taxes for those two years — but the payoff is owning a home which you may otherwise not be able to qualify for if your adjusted gross income is too low after tax deductions.
+Yes, this may mean you pay more taxes for those two years — but the payoff is owning a home that you may otherwise not be able to qualify for if your adjusted gross income is too low after tax deductions.

 As a caveat, mortgage programs do have rules as to the documentation of down payment funds, so make sure to discuss with your mortgage lender.

-If you are married and your spouse has W-2 income this may be as simple as jointly applying for a mortgage.
+If you are married and your spouse has W-2 income, this may be as simple as jointly applying for a mortgage.
 Or, consider asking a parent or close family member to co-sign.
-Yes, we all hate asking for help but if your co-signer knows you are financially responsible, they just might be willing to help you accomplish the life-changing purchase — and investment - of your own home.
+Yes, we all hate asking for help but if your co-signer knows you are financially responsible, they just might be willing to help you accomplish the life-changing purchase and investment of your own home.